stacysn/oop-game-training/readme.md

   * Decrease opponent's plant height by 1 step

 3. The user wins when the plant reaches the full grown tree!
-  * Once player has the full grown tree, an alert/sound/sunshine will appear.
+  * An alert will announce the winner at the top of the page